-This post is a very detailed account of our day hike in Abel Tasman.
-This is New Zealand’s top National Park in the South Island.
-The one stop destination for beaches, bush and rivers.
-Grab a back pack and walk the park.
+This post is a very detailed account of our day hike along the Abel Tasman Coast Track.
+The Abel Tasman National Park is New Zealand’s top National Park in the South Island.
+The one-stop destination for beaches, bush, and rivers.
+Grab a backpack and experience the walk with us.

 In the map above, if you zoom in on the walk, you’ll see all the following track points and their location.
-Each point has photos along with a description about each one.
+Each point has photos along with a description of each one.

-At the top of the saddle it is down hill all the way to the beach.
-As you walk downhill keep an eye out to the right, you can see over to Onetahuti beach.
-The camp site is at the southern end of the beach.
+At the top of the saddle, it is downhill all the way to the beach.
+As you walk downhill, keep an eye out to the right, you can see over to Onetahuti beach.
+The campsite is at the southern end of the beach.

 At the bottom of the track, is the tricky part.
-If you have not timed the tides right you could be sitting there for hours waiting for the tide to go out far enough for you to cross safely.
-We were lucky, we didn’t realise we had to be so careful with the tides so we only got wet up to our knees.
+If you have not timed the tides right, you could be sitting there for hours waiting for the tide to go out far enough for you to cross safely.
+We were lucky; we didn’t realise we had to be so careful with the tides, so we only got wet up to our knees.

 We arrived at Onetahuti Camp at 12.30 and spent 15 minutes walking around admiring the camp facilities.
-With your back to the beach looking at the cooking shelter there is a track running off to a beautiful little fresh water waterfall.
+With your back to the beach looking at the cooking shelter, there is a track running off to a beautiful little freshwater waterfall.
 At the bottom of the fall is a sparkling pool just deep enough to wash off the salt and sand from your dip in the ocean.
-This is a very beautiful camp site.
+This is a very beautiful campsite.
 You have trees for shelter from the sun, some grass to pitch the tent and a kitchen shelter to cook under.
 Yes and even a flushing toilet!
 The tap water there has to be boiled or filtered.

-Onetahuti Camp to Bark Bay 1H 40Min = 4.3K The track starts from the southern end of the beach.
-After 3 minutes of walking you can look back and get a fantastic view of the Onetahuti Camp and beach.
-From here it is a very easy 15 minute walk to Tonga quarry with fantastic costal views.
-A couple minutes short of Tonga Quarry you can look down onto the beach.
+The section between Onetahuti Camp to Bark Bay is 4.3 km and took 1 hr 40 min.
+The track starts from the southern end of the beach.
+After 3 minutes of walking, you can look back and get a fantastic view of the Onetahuti Camp and beach.
+From here it is an effortless 15-minute walk to Tonga quarry with fantastic coastal views.
+A couple of minutes short of Tonga Quarry you can look down onto the beach.

-Confucius say “better spend 1 minute reading tide chart then ½ hour walking up big hill” The channel was far too deep to cross so back up the hill we walked and back on to the high tide track.
+Confucius say “better spend 1-minute reading tide chart then ½ hour walking up big hill” The channel was far too deep to cross so back up the hill we walked and back on to the high tide track.

-Once you cross the Huffam Stream you’re only a few minutes away from the bay.
+Once you cross the Huffam Stream, you’re only a few minutes away from the bay.
 You would have seen a lot of photos of this creek in tourist brochures.

 Medlands Bay is only 8 minutes walk from Bark Bay.
 From here it’s a steady climb up to Southern Heads ridge which overlooks Sandfly Bay.

 From here on it’s an enjoyable walk around two small valleys, we were amazed to see on this section of track so many young Rimu trees.
-We wondered if DOC has been planting native trees to try and rejuvenate the coast bush.
+We wondered if DOC has been planting native trees to try and rejuvenate the coastal bush.

 Want to share your walking and hiking tips and advice?
 Got questions?
 Visit the our Facebook Group, ask questions, get answers, meet people, post photos and share your walking experiences!
 We’d love to hear from you.